-Hligh transit routes with Longer bus hows where people want to go. to benefit students \$ other from 517 users.
+Hligh transit routes with where people want to go.

-More spaces for wheelchairs and // strollers YES!

-VERSON Francis on all rovites 20 above or 40 below 4-6

--More frequency-20 minutes all day on main arteries

--expanded hours

-- express bus that only stops at terminals

-- reduce fair costs to alleviate buider on working class
+-more trequency-20 minutes all day on main arteries -expanded hours - express bus that only stops at terminals -reduce fair costs to alloriate buiden on working class w of Kegss Distracted -Disrespector) -Discourteous Admin.
+Staff for transit tRAINING increased service hours on all routes

-More Side waki at the bus Stop.

-Sensitwesty training tor transit WORKERS

-Wistracted -Disrespecto) -Discourteous Firers Efaft Admin.
-Staft ihereased service hours on all routes
+Sensitiventy

-Love your vilea of electric Busaco
+Love your idea of electric Busses